apache/cordova-electron/DOCUMENTATION.md

 If it is necessary to customize the Electron's main process beyond the scope of the Electron's configuration settings, chances can be added directly to the `cdv-electron-main.js` file located in `{PROJECT_ROOT_DIR}/platform/electron/platform_www/`.
 This is the application's main process.

-> :warning:  However, it is not recommended to modify this file as the upgrade process for `cordova-electron` is to remove the old platform before adding the new version.
+> &#10071; However, it is not recommended to modify this file as the upgrade process for `cordova-electron` is to remove the old platform before adding the new version.

 ## DevTools